xagon0/Kohler-DTV-Plus/Output_Values_Breakdown.md

 ------
 ###### Details
 * Address: `http://controller_ip/check_updates.cgi`
-* Description: Sets a flag to check for anupdate on the next processor cycle.
+* Description: Sets a flag to check for an update on the next processor cycle.
 The flag doesn't appear on the DataTable, and seems to be a 'ghost value'.
 Always returns `{}`
 * Additional Details: The update task appears to be part of a greater scope that hits other specific flags, possibly related to custom firmware for hotels.
 It's also noted that the generic internet check may have originally been `facebook.com` but was changed to `*redacted*.kohler.com`.

 ###### Call Safety Rating